 Keeping cats in HDB flats

-That having been said, there is an exception to the rule – residents of certain HDB blocks in Chong Pang, Yishun, have been allowed to keep cats since October 2012.
+That having been said, there is an exception to the rule: residents of certain HDB blocks in the Chong Pang neighbourhood of Yishun, have been allowed to keep cats in their flats since October 2012.
 This ruling falls under a pilot scheme called Love Cats, which is managed by Cat Welfare Society with the support of government agencies like HDB and the Ministry of National Development.

-A final word on cats in HDB flats: it’s worthy to note that whilst legislation bans cats from HDB flats, HDB generally tends to let sleeping ‘cats’ lie (pun intended), unless they receive a serious complaint.
+A final word on cats in HDB flats: it’s worthy to note that whilst legislation bans cats from HDB flats, HDB generally tends to let sleeping ‘cats’ lie, unless they receive a serious complaint.

 Keeping other pets in HDB flats